aws-cloudformation/aws-cloudformation-resource-providers-memorydb/aws-memorydb-cluster/docs/README.md

 #### NumShards

-A parameter that specifies the number of shards for this Redis cluster.
+The number of shards the cluster will contain.

 _Required_: No